jarecoo/practice/notes.md

 - “I am not the ego, the I, the charakter, the personality, the conditioning, the habits or the memories.
 I am not the sensory impressions of the body or the thoughts and feelings of the mind.
 I'm not the mind or the consciousness.
 I am the perceiving subject who is aware of these perceptible objects.” https://www.reddit.com/r/Meditation/comments/9pn3hu/i_am_not_the_ego_the_i_the_charakter_the/?st=JNGVGE7V&sh=40241e5c
 - “For that reason, starting with things of little value — bit of spilled oil, a little stolen wine, repeat to yourself: ‘For such a small price I buy tranquillity and peace of mind.’” -Epictetus
 - “You know what's wrong with you, Miss Whoever-you-are?
 You're chicken, you've got no guts.
 You're afraid to stick out your chin and say, ‘Okay, life's a fact, people do fall in love, people do belong to each other, because that's the only chance anybody's got for real happiness.’
 You call yourself a free spirit, a "wild thing," and you're terrified somebody's gonna stick you in a cage.
 Well baby, you're already in that cage.
 You built it yourself.
 And it's not bounded in the west by Tulip, Texas, or in the east by Somali-land.
 It's wherever you go.
 Because no matter where you run, you just end up running into yourself.” -Paul Varjack, Breakfast at Tiffany’s
+- “’Try praying differently, and see what happens: Instead of asking for “a way to sleep with her,” try asking for “a way to stop desiring to sleep with her.”
+Instead of “a way to get rid of him,” try asking for “a way to not crave his demise.”
+Instead of “a way to not lose my child,” try asking for “a way to lose my fear of it.”’
+Marcus Aurelius, Meditations, 9.40.(6) What about asking for fortitude and strength so you can do what you need to do?
+What if you sought clarity on what you do control, what is already within your power? you might find your prayers have already been answered.”
+TDS p276

 ### Live in the Present Moment
 - “The longest and shortest life, then, amount to the same, for the present moment lasts the same for all and is all anyone possesses.” -Marcus Aurelius, Meditations, 2.14; The Daily Stoic, p.85